Revelation: Chapter 4

 • Top

-In Revelation 4:3, God's appearance is described by John to be like jasper and carnelian.
-God's interaction with His people is seen in the colors selected, such as the 12 gems used to decorate the high priest's breastplate, Exodus 39:8-14.
-The colors appear also in the make-up of the New Jerusalem, Revelation 21:9-11.
-John also saw a rainbow resembling an emerald encircled the throne.
+In Revelation 4:3, it is stunning how John describes the appearance of God sitting on His throne.
+John saw God's appearance as if it were jasper and sardine.
+God's interaction with His people is seen in the colors selected, such as the 12 gems used to decorate the high priest's breastplate, with the names of each tribe on them, Exodus 28:15-21, 39:8-14.
+The firstborn was Reuben, who would have been represented by the sardius stone on the high priest’s breastplate, and the youngest was Benjamin, represented by the jasper stone.
+John saw Benjamin’s color first and Ruben’s last if the assigned colors remained true.
+Benjamin was also the first to be born in the promised land.
+The colors also appear in the makeup of the New Jerusalem, Revelation 21:9-11.
+John also saw a rainbow resembling an emerald encircling the throne.

-In Revelation 4:4, John noted an order about the throne of God.
-There were 24 elders who sat on thrones about God's throne.
-They were dressed in white and had gold crowns.
-There are some commentators who feel that the elders are angels, others that they represent the 12 tribes of Israel and 12 Apostles, and some think they represent the raptured church.
+In Revelation 4:4, John noted an order around the throne of God.
+Twenty-four elders sat on thrones surrounding God's throne.
+Their position relative to His throne implies their importance to God, but more importantly, they are mentioned first.
+They were dressed in white and wore gold crowns.
+Some commentators believe that the elders are angels, others suggest they represent the 12 tribes of Israel and the 12 apostles, and some think they signify the raptured church.
+The following graphic simply depicts the 24 elders' location around the throne.
+Its purpose is to illustrate the position of groups of people and heavenly beings as they appear in God’s throne room.
+As John writes in this book, this graphic will evolve as revelations occur.

-The identity 24 elders is not explicitly given, but their conduct and dress may provide some clues as to who they are.
+The identity of the 24 elders is not explicitly given, but their conduct and dress may provide some clues as to who they are.
 First, why could they not be angels?
-One reason is that these elders are wearing crowns, which is promised to the saints in the church, 1Corinthians 9:24-27.
-Also, each group that is identified in Revelation, the saints, angels, and the tribulation saints all have their own song in the book of Revelation which is unique to that group.
+One reason is that these elders are wearing crowns, promised to the New Testament church saints, 1Corinthians 9:24-27, James 1:12, 1Peter 5:4.
+Also, each group identified in Revelation, the saints, angels, and the tribulation saints, all have their own song in the book of Revelation, which is unique to that group.

 Second, the song in this chapter is sung by the redeemed in Christ.
 Neither the angels nor the tribulation saints who will be introduced to John in Revelation 6:1-17 participate in this song.
-It would appear then that the elders represent only the church and not the angels or the tribulation saints.
+It would appear that the elders represent only the church, not the angels or tribulation saints.

-Third, why are not the elders representing the 12 Tribes of Israel and 12 Apostles?
+Third, why do the elders not represent the 12 tribes of Israel and the 12 apostles?
 There are certainly some interesting arguments for thinking so.
-Near the end of this book in Revelation 21:10-14, the new Jerusalem is described as having 12 gates named after the tribes of Israel and the 12 foundations after the Apostles.
+Near the end of this book, in Revelation 21:10-14, the new Jerusalem is described as having 12 gates named after the tribes of Israel and the 12 foundations after the Apostles.
 Another reason is the logical division of 24 being evenly divided into two parts of 12, one for the tribes of Israel and the other for the 12 apostles.
-This is one of the issues raised in this book of the Bible where today one cannot be dogmatic about a conclusion.
-Thinking that the elders represent the 12 tribes of Israel and the 12 apostles may be correct, but there is yet one more possibility.
+This is one of the issues raised in this book of the Bible, where today one cannot be dogmatic about a conclusion.
+Thinking that the elders represent the 12 tribes of Israel and the 12 apostles may be correct, but there is yet another possibility.

-Fourth, the 24 elders may only represent the raptured church for the following reasons:
+Fourth, the 24 elders may represent the New Testament church that was snatched away (raptured) for the following reasons:

-• Also, the church is composed of Jews and Gentiles, which could also account for the 12 and 12 groupings, one representing the Jews and the other representing the Gentiles, Galatians 3:28
+• The Body-of-Christ is composed of Jews and Gentiles, which could also account for the 12 and 12 groupings, one representing the Jews and the other representing the Gentiles, Galatians 3:28-29

 • When we are in the Lord's presence, we will be like him, 1John 3:1-3

-As a result, it is thought, but not strongly held in light of the third alternative, that the church is more likely the source for the elders.
+As a result, it is thought, but not strongly held in light of the third alternative, that the New Testament church is more likely the source for the elders.

-Returning to the description of God's throne room, in Daniel 7:9-11, 13-14, the scene is not during the days of Daniel, but are prophetic and coincide with Revelation 4:1-11 and Revelation 5:1-14.
-The appearance of God's throne is setup first with all the thrones in array for the judgment of the indescribable beast that Daniel sees in Daniel 7:7-8.
+Returning to the description of God's throne room, in Daniel 7:9-11, 13-14, the scene is not during the days of Daniel, but is prophetic and coincides with Revelation 4 and Revelation 5.
+The appearance of God's throne room is set up first with all the thrones in array for the judgment of the indescribable beast that Daniel sees in Daniel 7:7-8.
 The following action that Daniel observes is the "Son of Man" coming with the clouds of heaven to approach the Father and to be given all dominion over the entire world.
-This is precisely how the Lord answered Caiaphas, the high priest the night that Jesus was betrayed.
-When the high priest asked Jesus if He was the Christ, the Son of the Blessed One, to which Jesus answered that He was.
+This is precisely how the Lord answered Caiaphas, the high priest, the night Jesus was betrayed.
+When the high priest asked Jesus if He was the Christ, the Son of the Blessed One, Jesus replied that He was.
 He also told all present that they would see Him, the Son of Man sitting on the right hand of power, and coming in the clouds of heaven, Mark 14:61-63.

-So what is missing from the previous instances of visions concerning God's throne as recorded by Moses, Isaiah and Ezekiel?
-First, in the other records only God and the Seraphim are seen, and the temple is filled with God's glory; no other being is seen in God's throne room.
-There are two groups mentioned by Daniel in his vision, those that attended the Lord (thousands upon thousands), and those who stood before Him (ten thousand times ten thousand).
-This may not be an absolute number 100,000,000 to serve as a limit of those who make up the raptured church and bride of Christ, but rather it may be indicative of a huge number of the saints and their proximity to God before His throne.
-A court was seated before the throne of God and the books of judgment were opened, 1Corinthians 6:1-4.
+What is missing from the previous visions concerning God's throne as recorded by Moses, Isaiah, and Ezekiel?
+First, in other records, only God and the seraphim are seen, and the temple is filled with God's glory; no other being is seen in God's throne room.
+Daniel mentions two groups in his vision: those who attended the Lord (thousands upon thousands), and those who stood before Him (ten thousand times ten thousand).
+This may not be an absolute number, 100,000,000, to serve as a limit of those who make up the snatched away (raptured)New Testament church and bride of Christ, but rather it may be indicative of a vast number of the saints and their proximity to God before His throne.
+A court was seated before the throne of God, and the books of judgment were opened, 1Corinthians 6:1-4.
 It is the position of this website that the events in Daniel 7:13-14 relate to the events as they unfold in Revelation 5:1-14.

-To return to John's observations, in Revelation 4:5, he saw and heard from the throne flashes of lightning, rumblings and peals of thunder, which were also observed by Moses as they waited upon the Lord at the base of Mount Saini, Exodus 19:16-19, and what David wrote about in a psalm, Psalm 18:6-15.
+To return to John's observations, in Revelation 4:5, he saw and heard from the throne flashes of lightning, rumblings and peals of thunder, which Moses also observed as they waited upon the Lord at the base of Mount Sinai, Exodus 19:16-19, and what David wrote about in a psalm, Psalm 18:6-15.

 • The Spirit of the Lord